iapyeh/GGeditor/docs/User Guide.rst

     Here is the content of this attention

+The GGeditor try to set the look-and-feel of admonitions to be as close as possible to what they are in the readthedocs.org.
 There are 4 kinds of layout for 10 types of admonitions.
-Please click on the admonition name, then it will be inserted as a table into your document.
+Please click on the admonition name to insert them into your document.

 .. _h5a3b1c203613551578563c31657026b: